mucommander/mucommander/package/readme.txt

 - the JUnRar library released as Freeware.
  JUnRar can be found at http://sourceforge.net/projects/java-unrar .

+- the RSyntaxTextArea library under the terms of BSD 3-Clause "New" or "Revised" License RSyntaxTextArea can be found at https://github.com/bobbylight/RSyntaxTextArea .

 - the Yanfs library released under the BSD license.
  Yanfs can be found at http://yanfs.dev.java.net .